collicutt-net/collicutt-net.github.io/_posts/2022-6-2-platform-engineering.md

 - building-platforms
 - platform-engineering
 - tanzu
 summary: How does one find that golden path to production?
+In this post I discuss where sysadmin, devops, SRE, and platforms are going
 header_image: "treehouse.jpg"
 ---